runtimerevolution/citizenship/README.md

 ## Rails Validators

-We provide a useful range of Rails validators that you can include in your models, namelly:
+We provide a useful range of Rails validators that you can include in your models, namely:

 * NifValidator
 * NibValidator